 Although we might find it challenging to accept, keeping OCD in check involves a lifetime effort.
 Just because you consistently challenge your obsessions doesn’t mean there won’t be times when you feel overwhelmed by intrusive, uncontrollable thoughts.

 And that’s perfectly ok!
 What matters most is your motivation and willingness to challenge your obsessive thinking and built the resilience you need to withstand the urge to engage in compulsive behaviors.

 As with many anxiety disorders, OCD is a condition that requires consistent effort on your part.
-In other words, if you wish to keep your obsessions and compulsive behaviors in check, you need to implement some lifestyle changes that for the rest of your life.
+In other words, if you wish to keep your obsessions and compulsive behaviors in check, you need to implement some lifestyle changes for the rest of your life.

-In the end, who says that a happy life should be a comfortable life!?
+At the end, who says that a happy life should be a comfortable life!?